asfantala/reading-notes/Read_class02/README.md

 ------

-### the concept of recursion in Python
+### The concept of recursion in Python

 means that the function will continue to call itself and repeat its behavior until some condition is met to return a result

 -----
-### the difference between Python modules and packages
+### The difference between Python modules and packages

 modules are individual files containing code, while packages are directories containing one or more modules

 ---------
 ### Things I want to know more about
 just i want to master using recursion